 Once you’re done with that ride, you can make another Genie+ Lightning Lane selection — 1 ride at a time, throughout the day.
-Over 40 attractions will be available through Genie+ at Disney World, over 15 attractions will be available through Genie+ at Disneyland.
+Over 40 attractions are available through Genie+ at Disney World, over 15 attractions are available through Genie+ at Disneyland.
 NOT all attractions will be available through Genie+.

 While most guests can purchase Genie+ in advance (though the situation seems different for Annual Passholders), you cannot make a Genie+ Lightning Lane selection until the DAY OF your trip.
 At Disney World, guests can make their first Lightning Lane attraction at 7AM on the day of their visit.
 At Disneyland, the first Genie+ Lightning Lane selection can be made once you’re in the park.

-Select, highly popular attractions (like Seven Dwarfs Mine Train at Magic Kingdom, Radiator Springs Racers in Disney California Adventure Park, WEB SLINGERS: A Spider-Man Adventure at Disney California Adventure Park, Star Wars: Rise of the Resistance, and Remy’s Ratatouille Adventure at EPCOT) will NOT be listed on Genie+.
+Select, highly popular attractions (like Seven Dwarfs Mine Train at Magic Kingdom, Radiator Springs Racers in Disney California Adventure Park, WEB SLINGERS: A Spider-Man Adventure at Disney California Adventure Park, Star Wars: Rise of the Resistance, and Guardians of the Galaxy: Cosmic Rewind at EPCOT) will NOT be listed on Genie+.